FinnBuick/comp332-assignment-3/report.md

 This will work for all the expressions except for `let` and `fn`, since we must bind them to an identifier so their scope can extend across the rest of the expressions in the sequence.
 To handle the `let` and `fn` expressions we must create some other cases.

 For the `LetDecl` case we first translate the exp on the right hand side of the `=` and push that onto the stack, this represents the initial value of the variable.
 Then we translate the rest of the sequence and store it in a `val` called `frame` using the `translateToFrame()`.
-Now we are ready to construct the closure to bind the identifier so that it can be used as a variable.
-We pass in the identifier and then the
+Now we are ready to construct the closure to bind the identifier so that it can be used later on as a variable.
+We pass in `None` for the function name option argument since this is not a function, followed by the translated `rest` sequence in `frame` with an appended `IPopEnv`.

 ```
 case (LetDecl (IdnDef(idn), exp) :: rest) =>